-- Blades of Glory: The actors who play the brother (Will Arnett) and sister ice skating duo are married in real life, well before the film was made.
+- Blades of Glory: Will Arnett and Amy Poehler, who play the sibling ice skating duo, were married in real life when the film came out and were together well before the film was made.
 And it's not exactly platonic in the film either.

-- Chronicles of Narnia.
-In the early years, it was actually implied that the actress who played Lucy Pevensie, had a Precocious Crush on her co-star who played her older brother, due to the fact that she constantly mentioned him in the audio commentaries, tried to attract his attention and said how she missed him the most.
+- The Chronicles of Narnia.
+In the early years, it was actually implied that the actress who played Lucy Pevensie had a Precocious Crush on her co-star who played her older brother, due to the fact that she constantly mentioned him in the audio commentaries, tried to attract his attention, and said how she missed him the most.
 The movie's producers and executors even named one of the audio commentaries Georgie loves Skandar.
-Fortunately, they laughed it off, cause she was just a little girl with a crush.

 - Loverboy (not the one with Patrick Dempsey): Kevin Bacon plays his real-life wife's father.
 No wonder the character's screwed up.

-- The Evil Dead: Bruce Campbell revealed in a Q&A session that he lost his virginity to Ellen Sandweiss.
-At age 23.
+- The Evil Dead (1981): Bruce Campbell revealed in a Q&A session that he lost his virginity to Ellen Sandweiss.

 - Ryo Narushima (formerly Keiko Hayase) and Ryuhei Kobayashi, the actors who played the twin Hoshikawa siblings of Remi and Fumiya in Chikyuu Sentai Fiveman, dated each other while filming the series.
 They were married after the show ended and have since raised three children.

 - Heroes: Heroes co-stars Hayden Panettiere (Claire Bennet) and Milo Ventimiglia (Peter Petrelli) dated while playing an onscreen uncle and niece.
-They've since broken up, but that hasn't stopped the shippers from shipping Peter/Claire who are uncle and niece.
+They've since broken up, but that hasn't stopped the shippers — or the writers — from shipping Peter/Claire, who are uncle and niece.

 - Ian Somerhalder (Boone) and Maggie Grace (Shannon) briefly dated.

 - This also happened to be canon incest for the characters.
-I mean, they're step-siblings, but they call each other brother/sister.
+They're step-siblings, but they call each other brother/sister.
 It's confusing and awkward.